-A5: For each student, a task will be designed addressing statistical problems relevant to the student's individual research project.
-They will be given a mockup dataset that satisfies the descriptions of their research hypotheses and variables.
-They must determine the statistically relevant characteristics of the datasets and then select and carry out the appropriate statistical tests to (dis)prove the nul-hypotheses of their proposal.
+A5: Part 1: For each student, questions will be designed addressing statistical problems relevant to the student's individual research project.
+Students will be expected to formally answer these questions with full, detailed explanations.
+Part 2: Students will be given a mockup biomedical dataset and a set of questions related to the dataset.
+They must use the statistical skills and tests they were taught in the lecture to assess the characteristics of the dataset and select and carry out the appropriate statistical tests to answer the questions posed.